 Selected for inclusion in The Best Lawyers in America®, 2012-2014

-Recognized on Minnesota Super Lawyers® list, 1999-2013 (Minnesota Super Lawyers® is a designation given to only 5 percent of Minnesota attorneys each year.)
+Recognized on Minnesota Super Lawyers® list, 1999-2014 (Minnesota Super Lawyers® is a designation given to only 5 percent of Minnesota attorneys each year, based on a selection process that includes the recommendation of peers in the legal profession.)

 AV Preeminent, Martindale-Hubbell® (AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties, Inc., used in accordance with the Martindale-Hubbell® certification procedures, standards and policies.)